 Greetings!
 My name is Gideon Irving.
 I am a professional globetrotting House Showman passionately dedicated to the art of being unreasonable.

-I am a New York City native, I play the banjo, and I have spent most of the past 10 years creating elaborate one-person shows and performing them in private living rooms, kitchens, attics, lofts, basements, garages, barns, trailers, woodsheds, yurts, tee-pees, root cellars, sugar shacks, cooling towers, and occasionally in more traditional contexts like theaters and festivals.
+I am a New York City native, I play the banjo, and I have spent most of the past 15 years creating elaborate one-person shows and performing them in private living rooms, kitchens, attics, lofts, basements, garages, barns, trailers, woodsheds, yurts, tee-pees, root cellars, sugar shacks, cooling towers, and occasionally in more traditional contexts like theaters and festivals.
 My shows are eclectic, ever-evolving mash-ups of song, storytelling, and slapstick driven by my deep abiding love for the element of surprise.
-As a creator and performer, I like challenging myself with what at first seems impossible.
 I invite my audiences to put aside typical notions of what constitutes a “show” or “performance” in favor of something more interactive and communal.
-I aim is to bring people together in moments of genuine wonder, delight, bewilderment, and joy.
+I aim to bring people together in moments of genuine wonder, delight, bewilderment, and joy.
 Sometimes I succeed!

 A commission with The Foundry Theater in 2014 led to the creation of Living Here: A Map of Songs which I toured through 45 homes in all five boroughs of New York City.
 In 2016 I joined forces with NYC’s All For One Theater to create my first theater-based production, My Name is Gideon: I’m Probably Going to Die Eventually which premiered at the Edinburgh Fringe Festival ahead of an 5-week run at New York’s Rattlestick Playwrights Theater, and Brooklyn’s The Brick.
 In 2018 I debuted Twinkle Clumps, an all-new solo home show, which I performed in private dwellings across Australia, Japan, and North America.